Aiming Your Gun, Also Known As Sighting Your Gun

-Learning how to aim a handgun is one of the most basic skills you will learn when you first acquire your firearm.
+Learning how to aim a gun is one of the most basic skills you will learn when you first acquire your firearm.
 Properly aiming the handgun is not only a basic part of its normal use, but it is also a vital part of basic firearm safety.
 If you find yourself defending your life with a firearm, aiming should be a higher priority than shooting.
-Whether you are using a revolver or a semi-automatic, learning how to aim a handgun is a critical skill and part of not only effective personal self defense, but part of the enjoyment of shooting.
+Whether you are using a revolver or a semi-automatic, learning how to aim a handgun is a critical skill and part of not only effective personal self-defense, but part of the enjoyment of shooting.
 Hitting the target is the target, it is the reason you own a firearm.

 The sights are located on the top of the firearm barrel.
 The front sight should be centered in the notch of the rear sight and the top of the front sight should be level with the top of the rear sight.

 There are many varieties of sights, but they all serve the same purpose of assisting you in the alignment of the barrel of your firearm with the exact spot you wish to hit.
 The front sight may be a blade or a dot located at the end of the muzzle and the rear sight may be a U shape, a V shape, two dots, a straight line, or a simple notch in the back edge just above the hammer on a revolver or at the back edge of the slide on a semi-automatic pistol.
 The type of your sights is less important than your ability to effectively line them up properly to hit your target.